 - 1. In order to obtain a positive recommendation on continuation of studies, the student must have obtained at least 42 EC by the end of the first year of enrolment. - 2.
-Students who receive a binding negative recommendation on continuation of studies cannot enroll in the following Bachelor's programme offered by the Faculty during the subsequent three academic years: - Culturele antropologie en ontwikkelingssociologie.
+Students who receive a binding negative recommendation on continuation of studies cannot enroll in the following Bachelor's programme offered by the Faculty during the subsequent three academic years: - Politicologie.